LeoNatan/DetoxInstruments/README.md

   - Modify user defaults in real time
 - Cookies
   - Create and modify the app's HTTP cookies
-- Async storage (React Native only)
-  - Modify the async storage store in real time

 For a detailed overview, see [App Management](Documentation/AppManagement.md).